Marie59/Sentinel_2A/blog/sentinel.md

 # A full workflow for Sentinel 2 data on Galaxy

-This workflow goes from the dowloading and pre-processing of Sentinel 2 data to the production of biodiversity indicators.
+This workflow goes from the pre-processing of Sentinel 2 data to the production of biodiversity indicators.

 <div>